distri/console/main.coffee.md

 Receive errors and results from parent or opener.

       eventProcessor = (event) ->
-        if event.source is parent or event.source is opener if results = event.data?.results
+        if (event.source is parent) or (event.source is opener) if result = event.data?.result
             console.log results
           else if error = event.data?.error
             console.error error